Nick Blood: Early life

-Blood was born in Aylesbury, England.
-He joined his local drama club at the age of 7 and soon realized that he wanted to become an actor.
-Blood went to local school Wingrave C&E before he was a pupil at Sir Henry Floyd Grammar School in Aylesbury, and attending Bristol University.
+Blood was born in Aylesbury in Buckinghamshire.
+He joined his local drama club at the age of 7 and soon realised that he wanted to become an actor.
+Blood went to local Wingrave Church of England Primary School before he was a pupil at Sir Henry Floyd Grammar School in Aylesbury, followed by sixth form at Cedars Upper School for A Levels before attending Bristol University.
 He found his pathway into acting via the ITV Drama Club.
 Blood subsequently attended the London Academy of Music and Dramatic Art.

 Career

 Film and television

 Blood's first acting role came in the 25th series of The Bill in a two-episode story of an armed robbery at a toy shop.

 He had a role as Alex, Ali's gay flatmate who works as a designer, in the BBC drama Material Girl (2010).

-In 2011, he appeared in the Channel 4 drama Misfits as the coma victim, Dom, Jen's boyfriend.
+In 2011, he appeared in the Channel 4 drama Misfits as Jen's boyfriend and coma victim, Dom.
 In 2011, he was announced to play the role of Kieran, a butcher, in fictitious "Valco" in the Sky1 sitcom Trollied.
-Blood left the show in the finale of Season 3.
+Blood left the show in the finale of series 3.

 In 2012, Blood gained his first feature film role as Davy Famous in Spike Island.

-In 2013, he appeared in the final season of Him & Her as Becky's ex-boyfriend, Lee.
-Him & Her appears on BBC Three.
-Lee is a charming young lad which Becky's parents adore very much and prefer to be Becky's boyfriend more than Steve, who is played by Russell Tovey, and is Becky's fiancé.
+In 2013, he appeared in the final series of BBC Three's Him & Her as Becky's ex-boyfriend, Lee.
 In 2014, Blood appeared in ITV's mystery drama The Bletchley Circle, as Ben, a police officer.
 Blood also appeared in the Channel 4 police comedy-satire Babylon.
 He also provides a voice in the video game Dragon Age: Inquisition.
 In 2018, he played Adam in the indie thriller, Still.

 Blood became a regular on the second season of Marvel's Agents of S.H.I.E.L.D. as Lance Hunter, a mercenary whom Coulson turns to for help and who agrees to join S.H.I.E.L.D.
 His character is later forced to retire from S.H.I.E.L.D. prior to the season 3 finale.
-He returns in season 5's episode "Rewind."
+He returned in the season 5 episode "Rewind".

+In 2024, he starred as Vincent Pyne, working alongside Eddie Redmayne and Charles Dance in the British spy thriller television series The Day of the Jackal (2024).